Against Platonism about Universals

 "It is evident that nothing belonging as a universal is a substance, as nothing predicated in common signifies a this (φανερὸν ὅτι οὐδὲν τῶν καθόλου ὑπαρχόντων οὐσία ἐστί, καὶ ὅτι οὐδὲν σημαίνει τῶν κοινῇ κατηγορουμένων τόδε τι)" (Metaphysics VII.1038b).

-In this way, Aristotle has become a nominalist about universals.
+Aristotle, in this way, becomes a nominalist about universals.
 (The term or "name" exists, but the universal does not.
 The reality is no more than the name.)
 What is said in predicating the term 'man' is general.
 The term is said of all the particulars, but only particulars exist.
 The term 'man' is significant.
-It is meaningful and can be used to express truths, but man does not refer to anything.
-There is no object that is the reference of the term 'man.'
+It is meaningful, but it does not refer to an object.
+Man does not exist.